-John Resnick, co-author of an American Bar Association book on life insurance, said of hundreds of universal life policies he has reviewed over a decade, “easily 90% or more actually were in trouble or soon to be in trouble.”
+John Resnick, co-author of an American Bar Association book on life insurance, has reviewed hundreds of universal life policies over a decade.
+Resnick says that “easily 90% or more actually were in trouble or soon to be in trouble.”
 Many people “are sitting on a ticking time bomb, and most probably aren’t aware of it,” he said.
 See FN 3.

 Nicholas Vertullo, an 85-year old former teacher has three universal life policies that were previously earning him almost 10%.
 But now they earn him much less.
 Vertullo says, “I was abstractly aware that interest rates could vary,” but now, “the whole thing came (hitting) home in a way that it was no longer an abstraction…These (universal) life policies are quicksand.”
 Mr. Vertullo said, “I don’t think I understood completely what the hell I was doing.”
 See FN 3

-Put your cash in a fortress protected private bank without any risk and do so in iron-clad fashion.
-Let us show you your own 8-year formula implementing Private Banking Strategies – we will blow you out of the water.Get Started
+Put your cash in a fortress protected private bank without any risk, and do so in iron-clad fashion.
+Let us show you your own 8-year formula implementing our Private Banking Strategies® .
+We will blow you out of the water.Get Started